Boiler Pipe Sizing

 Heating Pipe Sizing the Easy Way

-There are many charts to follow by different manufacturers, but I prefer the quick chart supplied by Caleffi, a manufacturer of boiler system components but not boilers or circulators.
+There are many charts to follow by different manufacturers, but I prefer the quick chart supplied by Caleffi, a manufacturer of boiler system components, but not boilers or circulators.

 Pipe sizing for Boiler Manifold

 The ¾” zone pipes are already existing, and we would not be re-piping all the zones.
 We must address the flow and size the circulators for the required flow in the zones.
-My preference would be to use one circulator and zone valves. but others would prefer zone circulators.
+My preference would be to use one circulator and zone valves.
+But others would prefer zone circulators.
 We do discuss this on another page.

 Pipe sizing for Indirect water heater

 This can be tricky, but we will start by keeping it simple.
-Let’s just do the same thing as we did for sizing manifold pipes.
+Let's do the same thing as we did for sizing manifold pipes.
 Here is a spec sheet for an indirect water heater.

 HTP SuperStore Ultra Tank Chart

-I said it can get tricky, the information they supply on the spec sheet will be for a given boiler size and first hour rating.
+I said it can get tricky; the information they supply on the spec sheet will be for a given boiler size and first hour rating.
 Since I always size the boiler for the heat loss and not the hot water demands, the boiler may be smaller.

-Disclaimer: The information found on this web site is for informational purposes only.
-All preventive maintenance, service, installations should be reviewed on a per job situation.
+Disclaimer: The information found on this website is for informational purposes only.
+All preventive maintenance, service, and installations should be reviewed on a per-job basis.
 Any work performed on your heating system should be performed by qualified and experienced personnel only.
-Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this web site.
+Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property, or bodily injury from applied information found on this website.